For the vast majority of us, sobriety didn’t “work” on the first attempt. Maybe it didn’t work on the second, third, fourth, or fifth either.

 But then… WHACK!

-But here I am now, sober for nearly three years.
-Something changed.
-But what?
+But here I am now, sober for over seven years.

 The Mental Shift That Got Me Sober